fcetinkaya/Asp.Net.MVC_File-Upload-with-DropzoneJS-Tutorial/README.md

-# Asp.net Mvc - File Upload with DropzoneJS
+# Asp.Net Core Mvc - File Upload with DropzoneJS Tutorial
 > With this project, you can add / delete pictures.

 ## Table of contents